bokuweb/ithildin/README.md

 # ithildin

 Twitter Client built on Electron.
 This repository is heavily under development and unstable.

 ![](/screenshot/screenshot.gif)

-## Usage
+## Development

 ### set your consumerkey & sectret to ```config/default.json```.